Trivia questions about California

 Answer: 1850

-2. Which historic event in 1848 brought thousands of people to California, similar to how camp brings together people from across the country?
+2. Which historic event in 1848 brought thousands of people to California, similar to how a camp brings together people from across the country?

 Answer: The California Gold Rush

-3. After learning about New York’s Dutch heritage at camp, you might wonder: Which country controlled California before it became part of the United States?
+Which country controlled California before it became part of the United States?

 Answer: Mexico